 Various types of data files are used to produce grid files, point cloud maps, and drillhole maps or to post data points on a map.
 These files are generally referred to as XYZ data files or data files throughout the help.
-Data can be read from various file types.
+Data can be read from various file types, including XLSX, CSV, and TXT.
 Most data files contain numeric XY location coordinates and optional Z values.
 The Z values contain the variable to be modeled, such as elevation, concentration, rainfall, or similar types of values.